Experienced Colorado Springs Chapter 13 Bankruptcy Attorneys

 It’s also important that your source of income is steady and reliable, because if you lose the ability to earn that income, you may ending up defaulting on your repayment plan.

-The Importance of a Bankruptcy Attorney
+The Importance of a Colorado Springs Chapter 13 Bankruptcy Attorneys

 When representing our clients’ interests in a chapter 13 bankruptcy case, our job is to make sure that we help them choose the best type of bankruptcy that will help set up a more promising future.
 And if chapter 13 bankruptcy is the choice, we will be there every step of the way, especially when it comes to attending the mandatory hearings with all your creditors.